chainwikinet/wikijs-yam-content/migration.md

 - A full summary of the interim governance can be found [here](https://medium.com/@yamfinance/the-road-to-v3-yamv2-interim-governance-summary-f17ba4a9d1aa).

+# How to Migrate
-## Migration from YAMv2 to fully functional YAM:

-- YAMv2 to YAMv3 migration is 1:1 with no deadline, with 50% immediately redeemable and 50% continuously vested over 30 days.
+Migration is now availalble from `YAMv2` to a fully functional `YAM`. `YAMv2` to `YAM` migration is 1:1 with no deadline, with 50% immediately redeemable and 50% continuously vested over 30 days.
+1. Hold your `YAMv2` in a wallet that you control, such as Metamask or Trust.
+2. Follow the instructions on [yam.finance](https://yam.finance/) to connect your wallet and perform the migration.
+3. Because `YAM` is new, some wallets may not display the `YAM` token immediately after migration.
+To add `YAM` in Metamask, [follow these instructions to add a custom token](https://metamask.zendesk.com/hc/en-us/articles/360015489031-How-to-View-See-Your-Tokens-in-Metamask) and paste in the YAMv2 token address when requested: `0x0aacfbec6a24756c20d41914f2caba817c0d8521`

 ## LP Rewards